Savin–Norov machine gun

+History

 The SN gun was designed in 1934-1935 by I.V.
 Savin (И.В. Савин) and A.K.
 Norov (А.К. Норов).
 According to a Western source, it was offered to the VVS, which rejected it in 1936.
 Soviet sources indicate that the SN machine gun was installed in the wings of three Polikarpov I-16 aircraft in January 1939; these planes were given the designation I-16 Type 19 and they took part in the Winter War.
 The gun was also supposed to be installed in a propeller-synchronized mounting in the I-16 Type 20.

 Although four planes were built in this configuration, they did not go into service; the Type 20 designation was then reused for I-16 aircraft only armed with ShKAS guns, but capable of carrying drop tanks.

 A further type I-16 Type 22 was planned to be armed with four propeller-synchronized guns, two of which were supposed to be SN guns (and the other two ShKAS), but this type was apparently never built and was cancelled in August 1939.
 As with the UltraShKAS, the reliability of the SN machine gun was low, so it did not go into mass production.

 An SN exemplar could be seen (in 1996) at the Central Air Force Museum.